History of Longthorpe Tower

 Horrell reported the find to the owner, Captain William Thomas George Fitzwilliam (1904–79), later 10th (and last) Earl Fitzwilliam, and his agent, Herbert Elliot.
 Elliot called in EC Rouse, pupil of the pioneering wall-painting specialist Ernest William Tristram.
 Rouse spent ‘many months’ uncovering, consolidating and recording them in 1946–8, treating them, unfortunately, with limewater and wax.
 Much of the wax was painstakingly removed in the 1980s.

 Fitzwilliam happily paid for Rouse’s work, but was unable to fund essential structural work, and offered the tower to the Ministry of Works.
 The deed of gift was signed and sealed on 31 December 1947.

 Major repairs were swiftly put in hand and arrangements were made for public access, inherited by English Heritage in 1984.
-Since 2012 the tower has been managed by Vivacity Culture and Leisure.
+The tower is now managed by Nene Park Trust.